Save Time, Frustration, and Money

 At the end of your first appointment, Dr. Geyer will stratify all recommendations for testing and thoroughly review with you.

 If you have insurance, we will try to run as much through insurance as possible.
 If we recommend testing not covered by insurance, we work hard to find you the best pricing.
 We will always stratify testing, and you are in charge of where and how quickly we go based on what you believe is best for you.

 High Deductible, or no insurance?
 Don't worry.
 We work closely with many different labs, and do all the side-by-side cost comparisons, to ensure you get the best testing for the most cost-effective pricing we can facilitate.
 Our goals are for you to be able to afford excellent care, without crippling lab bills.

 What next?
 Then we will connect you to a mobile phlebotomist who will come into your home to draw your labs.
 No more dragging yourself, starving, to a brick and mortar building!

-Coming in 2021!
-In our effort to make ACCESS to care more achievable, we will connect people with some non-insurance tests that were previously only accessible through establishing care.
+Coming in 2022!
+In our effort to make access to care more achievable, we will connect people with some non-insurance tests that were previously only accessible through establishing care.
 These tests will not require a visit, and will not be interpreted by a physician.
 Stay tuned!

 Your Follow-Up Appointment